 Northwestern College values diversity and is committed to providing a Christian liberal arts education in the context of a diverse community of learners.
 That commitment finds expression in numerous ways:

 Despite its setting in a rural Midwestern community, Northwestern's student population is becoming more racially diverse.
-The number of students of color has doubled during the past 10 years.
-Approximately 15% of the freshmen who enrolled in the fall of 2018 were students of color.
+The number of students of color has grown by 12% during the past 5 years.
+Approximately 13% of the freshmen who enrolled in the fall of 2020 were students of color.

 - Northwestern's student body includes students from 20 different countries.